 Warsaw has a great network of buses, trams and the metro, so you can get from A to B very easily.
 Our accommodation was in Wola, which is around 45-60 mins walk to the centre, so we used the tram a lot.
 You can buy a 24 hour ticket for unlimited travel on the buses, trams and the metro for just 15 zł (equivalent to around £3) within zone 1 (and zone 1 is massive; unless you book accommodation really far away you’ll only need this ticket.)

-James and I use always use our offline GPS map when we’re in a new city.
+I use always use our offline GPS map when we’re in a new city.
 Here We Go is an app by Nokia which allows you to download maps of certain cities/ countries when connected to wifi which you can then use without data or a mobile network.
 You can type in your destination and it will bring up a list of options on public transport, by car or by foot, to get there.
-We just typed in where we wanted to go and then took the trams that the app advised – easy!
-It works on iOS and Android and has got us out of sticky situations numerous times – we even travelled the whole of New Zealand using it!
+I just typed in where I wanted to go and then took the trams that the app advised – easy!
+It works on iOS and Android and has got us out of sticky situations numerous times – I even travelled the whole of New Zealand using it!

 Here are some useful links:

-I’m glad we came to Warsaw with no expectations or knowledge of the city beforehand, and I was pleasantly surprised.
+I’m glad I came to Warsaw with no expectations or knowledge of the city beforehand, and I was pleasantly surprised.
 I’m a romantic: I love narrow, cobble-stoned streets filled with stories, small, quaint towns with hidden cafés and family-run businesses.
-With Warsaw’s combination of modern, high-rise skyscrapers and bleak, Soviet-style apartment blocks, the city isn’t what I normally fall in love with upon first glance.
+So Warsaw’s combination of modern, high-rise skyscrapers and bleak, Soviet-style apartment blocks isn’t what I normally fall in love with upon first glance.
 In fact, I would even go as far to say that it’s a little depressing – particularly if the weather isn’t at its best.

 And as for the question of whether Krakòw is better than Warsaw, I have no idea, as I’ve only visited the latter – but I can say that I definitely recommend a trip to the capital!